taw10/crystfel/doc/man/indexamajig.1.md

 **--pinkIndexer-max-resolution-for-indexing**
 : Sets the maximum resolution in 1/A used for indexing.
-Peaks at high resolution : Don't add much information, but they add a lot of computation time.
+Peaks at high resolution : don't add much information, but they add a lot of computation time.
 Default is : infinity.
 Does not influence the refinement.

 **--pinkIndexer-max-refinement-disbalance**
 : Indexing solutions are dismissed if the refinement refined very well to one : side of the detector and very badly to the other side.
 Allowed values range : from 0 (no disbalance) to 2 (extreme disbalance), default 0.4.
-Disbalance after : Refinement usually appears for bad geometries or bad prior unit cell : parameters.
+Disbalance after : refinement usually appears for bad geometries or bad prior unit cell : parameters.

 **--asdf-fast**